9 Common Causes of a Leaking Roof

 Ice Dam Build Up

-In cold climates, removing this ice is a regular home maintenance task that those of us in South Carolina don’t have to deal with.
+In cold climates, removing this ice is a regular home maintenance chore.
+Luckily, South Carolinians rarely have have to deal with this.

 Skylight Woes